 Methodology

-The present study is a systematic empirical study follows an ex-post facto research design as manifestations have already occurred and are not inherently manipulated.
+The present study is a systematic empirical study that follows an ex-post facto research design as manifestations have already occurred and are not inherently manipulated.
 The study was conducted in two aspirational districts of Karnataka state i.e., Raichur and Yadgir during 2022-23.
 Three taluks in Raichur i.e., Sindhanur, Manvi and Raichur were selected based on total number of small marginal farmers present.
-Small and marginal farmers are targeted because of the general observation and from experts opinion that, majority of livelihood activities are practiced by small and marginal farmers.
+Small and marginal farmers are targeted because of the general observation and from experts’ opinion that, majority of livelihood activities are practiced by small and marginal farmers.
 Similarly, in Yadgir district also three taluks were selected i.e., Yadgir, Shahpur,Shorapur.Similarly, from each selected taluks, two villages were selected based on highest number of small and marginal farmers for the study i.e. total 12 villages from 6 taluks were selected.
 Ten respondents from each village were selected randomly and data was collected by personal interview method using well structured schedule.

 Table 1: Representation of villages and number of respondents for the study